faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

     Significant issues with Book of Mormon historicity were [made known to all of the LDS leadership in 1922](https://scholarworks.unr.edu/handle/11714/6712).[^montez]  B.H.
 Roberts cataloged and explored these issues in [a series of long essays](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon).
 Arguably, LDS leadership could have published or made these studies more widely available.

-* **~1930s--1963**&nbsp; Knowledge of the 1832 First Vision account was suppressed
+* **~1930s--1963**&nbsp; Knowledge of the 1832 First Vision account suppressed

     The 1832 First Vision account appears to have been [suppressed between 11 and ~30 years]({{ "/1832-first-vision-account-suppressed/" | relative_url }}).

 * **1966**&nbsp; The Tanners first to publish copies of the Kirtland Egyptian Papers

     [According to the Tanners](https://en.wikipedia.org/w/index.php?title=Kirtland_Egyptian_papers&oldid=975943367#Publication), Church Historians were aware of the documents since 1908 but denied their existence until 1935 when James R. Clark and Sidney B. Sperry were informed they were in the vault.
 Even then, according to the Tanners, Clark and Sperry were not permitted to inform the public until some time after.
 The Tanners "obtained an unauthorized copy of a microfilm strip" and [published](http://www.utlm.org/booklist/titles/josephsmithegyptianpapers_ub010.htm) the documents [in 1966](http://www.utlm.org/newsletters/no100.htm).
 In a [1971 BYU Studies article](https://scholarsarchive.byu.edu/byusq/vol11/iss4/5/), Nibley criticized the Tanners publication in part because they were incomplete---his publication included 10 additional (?) pages.
-All documents relating to the creation of the Book of Abraham would be released in full in 2018 as part of the Joseph Smith Papers.
+All documents relating to the creation of the Book of Abraham would be [released in full](https://www.josephsmithpapers.org/site/book-of-abraham-and-egyptian-material) in 2018 as part of the Joseph Smith Papers.

 * **~1970-1993**&nbsp; Arrington describes efforts to prevent 'real' history from being published